 Scientists developed corn hybrids for drought conditions.
 These hybrids use natural gene selection and are targeted where water is a key limiting factor.

 The aim of farmers is to use more biological pest control and growth enhancements, as farmers look for more environmentally friendly and cost-efficient crop inputs.
-With advanced technologies, such as high-throughput screening, it’s possible to quickly multiply beneficial organisms (nematocide, biofungicid), thus driving development of new biologicals.
+With advanced technologies, such as high-throughput screening, it’s possible to quickly multiply beneficial organisms (nematocide, biofungicid), thus driving the development of new biologicals.

 Source: Farm Industry News